TrueBlocks/trueblocks-docs/content/data-model/admin.md

 - **API**:
   - [Calls to `/pins`](/api#operation/admin-pins)

+Below is a list of the data fields for pinnedchunks.
+Following that are the commands that produce or manage pinnedchunks.
 ### Fields
 | Field     | Description                                                 | Type     |
 | --------- | ----------------------------------------------------------- | -------- |
 | fileName  | for each chunk, the range of blocks contained in that chunk | string   |